 - Vanilla extract.
 A flavor enhancer that I think is necessary for any pancake or waffle recipe.

-how to make buttermilk waffles
+how to make fluffy waffles with buttermilk

 This classic waffle recipe is as easy as 1, 2, 3!
 Just grease your waffle iron and mix the ingredients in one bowl.
 Here’s a quick rundown of what’s involved, but the full printable recipe is at the bottom of the post.